 In her presentation, Rovenskaya introduced the perspective that digital platform ecosystems (DPEs) function as complex adaptive systems (CAS).
 She argued that the intrinsic value co-creation by multiple agents within DPEs could be better understood by applying tools and methods from systems sciences and ecology.
 Rovenskaya discussed how management strategies used in other CAS, such as natural ecosystems, could inspire innovations in designing new regulatory strategies or theories of harm that better address the complexity of DPEs.
 She emphasized that adopting an ecological worldview could help to better manage the challenges facing competition authorities in the digital economy.

-Alexey Ivanov, Director of the BRICS Competition Law and Policy Center, presented on the inadequacies of existing competition policies in addressing the influence and economic power of the largest tech ecosystems.
+Alexey Ivanov, Director of the BRICS Competition Law and Policy Center(link is external), presented on the inadequacies of existing competition policies in addressing the influence and economic power of the largest tech ecosystems.
 Ivanov noted that competition authorities are falling into a 'mechanistic trap' by regulating components of DPEs without considering the entire ecosystem.
 He too highlighted the need for a new, harmonized worldview of the digital economy which takes into consideration the systems’ entirety including its synergistic and dynamic interactions.

 Rovenskaya and Ivanov delivered their presentations as part of the ECOANTITRUST project, a joint initiative by ASA and the BRICS Competition Law and Policy Centre.